The Complexity of Probabilistic Lobbying: Parameterized Complexity Results

-Membership in $\wtwo$ is a bit more tricky than in the unweighted case from Theorem~\ref{thm:plpw2-a}.
-In the following, we indicate only the necessary modifications: \begin{itemize} \item The reducing machine calculates the difference $O'$ between the target weight and the sum of the weights of the referenda that are already won. \item The reducing machine can replace issue weights bigger than $O'$ with $O'+1$. \item For each referendum that is not already won, the reducing machine introduces a special letter $r_i$ to be used on the zeroth tape. \item The Turing machine that has been built at the very beginning also guesses at most $B$ referenda that (additionally) should be won.
-(Note that influencing any issue costs at least one dollar.)
-Then, the Turing machine will spend $\Oh(f(B,O))$ time to calculate if winning those guessed referenda $r_{i,1},\dots,r_{i,b}$, $b\leq B$, would be sufficient to get beyond the threshold $O$.
-Only if sufficiency is guaranteed, the Turing machine continues working. \item The Turing machine will then continue to work as described in the proof of Theorem~\ref{thm:plpw2-a}. \item At the very end, the Turing machine will verify in at most $B$ steps if all referenda guessed in the very beginning have been won. \end{itemize}
+We describe the work of the reducing machine in the following. \begin{itemize} \item The reducing machine calculates the difference $O'$ between the target weight and the sum of the weights of the referenda that are already won. \item The reducing machine replaces issue weights bigger than $O'$ with $O'+1$. \item The reducing machine eliminates all referenda that are already won. \item For each referendum that is not already won, the reducing machine introduces a special letter $r_i$ to be used on tape~$T_0$ of the Turing machine to be constructed. \end{itemize}